 We test every 18-24 months for CAE, CL, Johne's and manage our herd with holistic practices.
 We last tested the entire herd on 6-21-21 and all came back negative (see results under Herd Health)!
 We utilize strictly organic and permaculture methods in growing food and always strive to improve the natural world and habitats vs. tearing them down.
 We utilize holistic practices with our animals with the belief that less is better with conventional medicine.
 We do have a skilled large animal vet as well.
-The rest of the farm clan includes four kitties, five Holland Lops, and Annie the farm dog (Shih-tzu).
+The rest of the farm clan includes Swedish Flower hens, four kitties, two Holland Lops, and Annie the farm dog (Shih Tzu).
 Our little farm is a slice of heaven with its double rainbows and four leaf clovers everywhere, and God has blessed our family in so many ways.
 We look forward to sharing our passion with you!